Guide

 Required members for State:

-• The type operation_state_concept is an alias for operation_state_tag or a type derived thereof.
+operation_state_conceptis an alias foroperation_state_tagor a type derived thereof. -

 This example shows a simple operation state object which immediately completes successfully without any values (as () would do).
 Normally start() initiates an asynchronous operation completing at some point later.